mad-lab/transit/src/pytransit/doc/source/tpp.rst

    run in 'sampe' mode (treating reads as pairs).
 Both reads of a pair must map (on opposite strands) to be counted.

 #.
-Count the reads mapping to each TA site in the reference genome.
+Count the reads mapping to each TA site in the reference genome (or all sites for Tn5).

 #.
 Reduce raw read counts to unique template counts.
 Group reads by
    barcode AND mapping location of read 2 (aka fragment "endpoints").